riiiiiiin/LatentSci/README.md

 pip install trl==0.26.2 pytorch-fast-transformers==0.4.0 rdkit peft==0.17.1  plotext wandb liger-kernel vllm==0.11.2

-# During the two following cmds, there might be some compatibility errors.
+# The following installation is only needed for small moleculae GRPO training.
+If you are not training a small molecule model, you don't need them.
+During the two following cmds, there might be some compatibility errors.
 Ignore them.
 pip install PyTDC

 pip install transformers==4.57.3 accelerate==1.10.1